-Section 68(1) of the Municipal Systems (Act requires) municipalities to develop their human resource capacity to a level that enables them to perform their functions and exercise their powers in an economical, effective, efficient and accountable way.
+Section 68(1) of the Municipal Systems Act, 2000 Act no. 32 of 2000 requires municipalities to develop their human resource capacity to a level that enables them to perform their functions and exercise their powers in an economical, effective, efficient and accountable way.
 The Municipality has a Training Committee in place, which deals with matters concerning the training of Municipal Staff.
 Skills development activities for 2015/16 are reflected below: